shreyagopal/shreyagopal.github.io/_pages/about.md

 <!---I am a Data Scientist based out of Mumbai, India.
 Currently working at Cuddle.ai where I focus on building time series anomaly detection algorithms.
 My primary interests include Computer Vision, Machine Learning, Deep Learning.
 -->

 Currently, I am a Data Science Graduate student at the University of New Haven in Connecticut, US.
-My primary interests include NAtural Language Processing, Machine Learning, Deep Learning.
+My primary interests include Natural Language Processing, Machine Learning, Deep Learning.

-Along with my course curriculum, I am also doing research in Cyber Threat Intelligence detection in OSINT with MAchine Learning and Neural Networks models.
+Along with my course curriculum, I am also doing research in Cyber Threat Intelligence detection in OSINT with Machine Learning and Neural Networks models.
 My research interests lie in the application of data science to cybersecurity.

 I am also a Teaching Assistant to Artificial Intelligence course at my university.

 I did my postgraduate degree in Computer Science and Engineering at Sree Vidyanikethan Engineering College, India in 2016.

-My first working exposure is at Wipro Technologies in Bangalore, India as a Security Analyst.
+My first professional working exposure is at Wipro Technologies in Bangalore, India as a Security Analyst.
 My work included Vulnerability Management, Targeted Threat Intelligence and Automation in Python.

 ## Follow Me
 <a href="https://twitter.com/shreyagopal" target="_blank"><img class="ai-subscribed-social-icon" src="/assets/images/tw.png" width="30"></a>